 Master of Science in Product Development

-The UDM/MPD program requires the support of the applicant's supervisor.
-Program applicants are required to meet UDM's normal graduate admission standards, plus have at least five years of engineering work experience (three years if the applicant possesses a graduate degree).
+The Detroit Mercy MPD program requires the support of the applicant's supervisor.
+Program applicants are required to meet Detroit Mercy's normal graduate admission standards, plus have at least five years of engineering work experience (three years if the applicant possesses a graduate degree).

 Previous graduate studies are highly desirable.
 The applicant's supervisor should be prepared to accommodate the study and learning demands placed on their employees in this rigorous academic program as well as participate in a program orientation.